vinapse/vinapse-moodle-plugin/README.md

 ## Deployment

-Create a ZIP file with the source code of this repository contained in a folder named `daddyvideo`.
+Run `./build.sh` to create a ZIP file with the source code of this repository contained in a folder named `daddyvideo`.
 Then install through the Moodle admin page.

-TODO: script
+**NOTE:** the script creates the package starting from the `HEAD` of the current branch, i.e. the latest commit.